Skip to Content

 Improving Garment Construction Quality

-Your fabric selection shines through clean, durable seams that won’t unravel.
+Your fabric selection shines through clean edges that lie perfectly flat.

 Increasing Sewing Productivity